 The introduction of AE in the UK also led to significant growth in its master trust industry.
 The UK master trust market grew to £16 billion assets under management by 2018.
 There are currently 90 providers providing master trust schemes to over 10 million members.
 TPR introduced a master trust Code of Practice in 2018 and all new master trusts must now be authorised with TPR.

-Group schemes generally - Ireland
+Automatic enrolment and trust schemes - Ireland

 The UK's decision to leave the EU will continue to affect its pension industry.
 As Ireland continues to implement EU regulations aimed at harmonising pensions across the internal market, we are likely to see significant divergence in how pensions are regulated in the two jurisdictions in the years to come.
 However, the vast majority of pensions in Ireland and the UK will remain trust-based for the foreseeable future, meaning that it will always be possible to find similarities and learn from shared experiences.